SIMD Overview

 X86 (PC) SIMD sets

 - AVX : Essentially a wider version of SSE, it moves into 256 bits per register, for 8-wide floating point operations.
 AVX1 is supported by 97.24% of gaming PCs, and AVX2 is supported by 95.03% of PCs.
 AVX2 mostly adds a few instructions for shuffling data around, and 8-wide integer operations.
-Because AVX was designed to run on SSE4 compatible CPU math units, a lot of the operations have a weird “half and half” execution, where it applies separately to the first 4 numbers and the next 4 numbers.
+Because AVX was designed to run on SSE4-compatible CPU math units, a lot of the operations have a weird “half and half” execution, where it applies separately to the first 4 numbers and the next 4 numbers.
 This will be something to take into mind when programming it.
-Some AVX cpus have support for the optional “FMA” extension, which adds the possibility of multiplying and adding values as 1 operation, which can 2x the speed of many common graphics operations.
+Some AVX CPUs have support for the optional “FMA” extension, which adds the possibility of multiplying and adding values as 1 operation, which can 2x the speed of many common graphics operations.

 ARM SIMD sets

-- NEON : Seen on pretty much every single phone cpu and the nintendo switch 1 and 2, this is a 128 bit instruction set, for 4-wide float operations.
-Its pretty much a direct improvement over SSE4, but doing similar things.
-Must have for game-devs that target mobile hardware.
+- NEON : Seen on pretty much every single phone CPU and the Nintendo Switch 1 and 2, this is a 128-bit instruction set, for 4-wide float operations.
+It’s pretty much a direct improvement over SSE4, but doing similar things.
+Must-have for game devs that target mobile hardware.

 - SVE : Scalable vectors.
 Bleeding edge, we are barely seeing CPUs with it.
 This does not use fixed register size, but instead you query the CPU feature flags for what register size it uses, and then it can scale from 4-wide math units like NEON into 16-wide math units like AVX512.
-Irrelevant to game devs, no consumer hardware supports it
+Irrelevant to game devs, no consumer hardware supports it.

-RISCV SIMD sets
+RISC-V SIMD sets

-- RVV : Equivalent to SVE but for RiscV cpus.
+- RVV : Equivalent to SVE but for RISC-V CPUs.
 Only used in some prototype hardware with basically no consumer hardware using this.

 What instruction set to target?